Beyond the Electric Dipole Approximation: Electric and Magnetic Multipole Contributions Reveal Biaxial Water Structure from SFG Spectra at the Air-Water Interface: Methods

-We assume that the VIS field interacts non-resonantly with the system, meaning it does polarize the molecules but does neither excite higher electronic levels, nor influence the nuclei trajectories.
+We assume that the VIS field interacts off-resonantly with the system, meaning it does polarize the molecules but does neither excite higher electronic levels nor influence the nuclei trajectories.
 This approximation is valid since the VIS field oscillates too rapidly to influence the motion of the nuclei yet slowly enough to act adiabatically on the distribution of the electrons.
-In this limit the SFG signal arises from a first-order perturbation expansion with respect to the external field from the IR light source.
-The molecular multipoles are determined by the equations
+In this limit the SFG signal arises from a first-order perturbation expansion with respect to the external field from the IR light source \cite{moritaRecentProgressTheoretical2008}. \\ \\ The molecular multipoles are determined by the equations

-where $\mu^n_i(t)$ and $Q^n_{ij}(t)$ are the induced electric dipole and electric quadrupole moments of the n$^\mathrm{th}$-molecule, and $\alpha^{n,\mathrm{DD}}_{ij}(t)$ gives the electric dipole moment and $\alpha^{n,\mathrm{QD}}_{ijk}(t)$ the electric quadrupole moment induced by a local electric field acting on the $n^\mathrm{th}$ molecule.
-The local field factor $f_{ij}^n(t)$ transforms an external field $F_i(t)$ into the local E-field acting on the n$^\mathrm{th}$ molecule ${E^n_i(t) = f_{ij}^n(t) F_j(t)}$ and is determined in a self-consistent manner such that the multipoles induced by $E^n_i(t)$ produce the field $E^n_i(t)-F_i(t)$.
-It is demonstrated in SI Section V C that it is incorrect to solve separate self-consistent field equations for the VIS and the SFG field in the time domain, as proposed previously \cite{moritaRecentProgressTheoretical2008,ishiyamaAnalysisAnisotropicLocal2009,moritaTheorySumFrequency2018}.
-Rather, if a timescale-separation approximation is applied, Equations \eqref{eq:scf_mu_time} and \eqref{eq:scf_Q_time} each split into components at SFG and VIS frequencies, as described in SI Section V C. The polarization contributions of the second-order response profiles, defined in Equation \eqref{eq:s2_ijk_beta}, are determined by a first-order perturbation expansion, for which we introduce the fluctuation-dissipation relations \begin{widetext}
+where $\mu^n_i(t)$ and $Q^n_{ij}(t)$ are the induced electric dipole and electric quadrupole moments of the n$^\mathrm{th}$-molecule, and $\alpha^{n,\mathrm{DD}}_{ij}(t)$ and $\alpha^{n,\mathrm{QD}}_{ijk}(t)$ are the electric dipole and the electric quadrupole polarizabilities of the $n^\mathrm{th}$ molecule.
+The local field factor $f_{ij}^n(t)$ transforms an external field $F_i(t)$ into the local E-field acting on the n$^\mathrm{th}$ molecule, ${E^n_i(t) = f_{ij}^n(t) F_j(t)}$, and is determined in a self-consistent manner such that the multipoles induced by $E^n_i(t)$ produce the field $E^n_i(t)-F_i(t)$.
+It is demonstrated in SI Section V B that it is incorrect to solve separate self-consistent field equations for the VIS and the SFG field in the time domain, as proposed previously \cite{moritaRecentProgressTheoretical2008,ishiyamaAnalysisAnisotropicLocal2009,ishiyamaComputationalAnalysisVibrational2017}.
+Rather, if a timescale-separation approximation is applied, Equations \eqref{eq:scf_mu_time} and \eqref{eq:scf_Q_time} each split into components at SFG and VIS frequencies, as described in SI Section V B. \\ \\ The polarization contributions of the second-order response profiles, defined in Equation \eqref{eq:s2_ijk_beta}, are determined by a first-order perturbation expansion, for which we introduce the fluctuation-dissipation relations \begin{widetext}